 The commands, used to configure / control J-Flash SPI CL, are exactly the same as for the command line interface of the J-Flash SPI GUI version.
-For further information, please refer to Command Line Interface on page 292.
+For further information, please refer to Command Line Interface on page 307.

-10.1.3 Features
+11.1.3 Features

-- Directly communicates with the SPI flash via SPI protocol, no MCU in between needed. - Programming of all kinds of SPI flashes is supported. - Can also program SPI flashes that are connected to CPUs that are not supported by J-Link. - Verbose logging of all communication. - .hex, .mot, .srec, and .bin support. - Intuitive user interface.
+- Directly communicates with the SPI flash via SPI protocol, no MCU in between needed. - Programming of all kinds of SPI flashes is supported. - Can also program SPI flashes that are connected to CPUs that are not supported by J-Link. - Supports any kind of custom command sequences (e.g. write protection register) - Verbose logging of all communication. - .hex, .mot, .srec, and .bin support. - Intuitive user interface.

-10.1.4 Requirements
+11.1.4 Requirements

-10.1.4.1 Host
+11.1.4.1 Host

-J-Flash SPI requires a PC running Microsoft Windows 2000 or Windows XP with a free USB port dedicated to a J-Link.
+J-Flash SPI requires a PC running one of the supported operating system (see above) with a free USB port dedicated to a J-Link.
 A network connection is required only if you want to use J-Flash SPI together with J-Link Remote Server.

-10.1.4.2 Target
+11.1.4.2 Target